saifalushi1/saifalushi1/README.md

 Junior Software Engineer
 -------------------------

 I currently work at PC as a jr. software engineer.
-Most of my projects don't serve any real purpose (other than being vessels for learning a new technology or improving a skill) but I aim to change that some time in the future when I finish my current project.
-I don't do freelance/contract work at the moment but if a cool enough project falls into my lap I might write a little code :p.
+Most of my projects don't serve any real purpose other than being vessels for learning a new technology or improving a skill but I aim to change that sometime when I finish my current project.
+You may notice that my GitHub squares are almost all not GREEN!
+I must not be a good programmer because my squares are not green and I don't code daily!
+I do in fact code daily but most of my free time coding is spent on a private project that I aim to monetize and can't make public or extra work I am doing for my company which wouldn't show up here.
+Im not saying this to prove I'm a good programmer I know deep down I'm terrible but I have had enough comments made to warrant almost a paragraph in my README:p.

 * 🌍  I'm based in Chicago
 * 🖥️  See my portfolio at [saifsushi.com](http://saifsushi.com)